-The Project is one of numerous reliability projects identified in the Electric Reliability Council of Texas' (ERCOT) Permian Basin Reliability Plan, which was recently approved by the PUCT.
-Electric demand, or "load," on Oncor and the transmission system in West Texas, continues to grow as the area experiences increases in oil and gas production and related activities.
+This project is one of numerous reliability projects identified in the Electric Reliability Council of Texas' (ERCOT) Permian Basin Reliability Plan, which was recently approved by the PUCT.
+Electric demand, or "load," on Oncor's system in West Texas continues to grow as the area experiences increases in oil and gas production.
 The addition of new load places strain on the transmission grid in the area, which can impact electric service reliability.
-A new 765 kV transmission line is needed to accommodate load growth in the area and mitigate reliability issues identified by Oncor, LCRATSC, as well as ERCOT.
-The Project will help to address those issues by connecting Oncor's existing Bell County East Switch and LCRATSC's new 765 kV Big Hill Substation.
-In addition to addressing previously identified reliability concerns, the Project will increase import capacity to move power efficiently to and from West Texas and improve Oncor's and LCRA TSC's ability to serve new and existing customers.
-The location of the Project is shown on the attached map.
+A new 765 kV single-circuit transmission line is needed to accommodate load growth in the area and mitigate reliability issues identified by Oncor and ERCOT.
+The Proposed Transmission Line Project addresses those identified issues by connecting the existing Longshore Switch and the existing Drill Hole Switch.
+In addition to addressing previously identified reliability concerns, the Proposed Transmission Line Project will increase Oncor's load-serving capabilities in surrounding areas while limiting the footprint of Oncor facilities.
+The location of the Proposed Transmission Line Project is shown on the map attached as Exhibit 1.